APHedayat/aphedayat.github.io/_posts/2025-12-09-Granular_Net.md

 ## Key Contributions

-Our primary contributions are threefold:
+Our primary contributions are:

-**Forward Solution Capability:** We established that PINNs can accurately solve the advection-segregation-diffusion equation for granular segregation without requiring labeled training data.
-The forward PINN achieved PDE residuals on the order of $10^{-3}$ while correctly capturing the expected segregation patterns.
+**Forward Solution Capability:** We established that PINNs can accurately solve the advection-segregation-diffusion equation for granular segregation without requiring labeled training data (purely unsupervised).

 **Parameter Identification:** We demonstrated that PINNs can simultaneously learn both the concentration field and unknown constitutive parameters.
 The inverse PINN successfully recovered parameter values that explain experimental observations while maintaining physical consistency through the PDE constraints.